Press enter to see results or esc to cancel.

 There are also special taxi services known as Especial Coop available, capable of accommodating wheelchairs, which is good news for disabled expats who need to rely on wheelchairs.
 Additionally, these special taxi services can be booked up to an hour in advance.

-Some of these factors to consider include visa and residence permit procedures, as well as health insurance.
 Below are descriptions of each of the key factors expats should look out for when moving abroad with disabilities.

 Another reason why it’s especially important to be well-informed about visa, immigration, and residence permit procedures is that while countries highlight inclusivity and anti-discrimination efforts, people with disabilities may still face an administrative wall if their case is considered severe.